 UNICEF-- The UNICEF page provides a set of "At a Glance" data on population, nutrition, health, education, etc. as it affects children.
-This data is available only country by country and is not easily converted into a file.
-The UNICEF data is available at http://www.unicef.org/statistics/ .
+For individual country data select "Data by Topic and Country", for topic data sets select "Resources.
+The UNICEF data is available at https://data.unicef.org .

 United Nations -- Data on the educational indicators related to the Sustainable Development Goals is available at http:// data.un.org .Wittgenstein Centre-- Provides education data projections to 2100 generated through query form http://www.wittgensteincentre.org/en/index.htm .
 Much of this data is available on the World Bank WDI site in a more accessible format.

 Demographic and Health Surveys (DHS) -- This site https://www.statcompiler.com/en/ provides survey data for education at the national and provincial/state levels.
 The data is available as spreadsheet downloads and for some indicators, shape files.
 For all the education variables choose "Complete List" then "Education".
 For education data select data